 Should you become and energy engineer?

 There was common thread among our polled staff when asked why they entered the energy efficiency industry.
 They all wanted to make a positive impact on the planet while using and honing their analytical skills.
 So, if you’re excited about making a difference and enjoy excel then this field is a rewarding option.
-If you’re looking for an exciting opportunity to save the world with a team of like-minded individuals, check us out on LinkedIn and contact us anytime.
+If you’re looking for an exciting opportunity to save the world with a team of like-minded individuals, check us out on LinkedIn and our current job openings anytime.